 Problem: How to calculate the variance of a NumPy array?

-To calculate the variance of a Python NumPy array “x”, simply use the function “np.var(x)”.
-Here is an example:
+Solution: To calculate the variance of a Python NumPy array

-import numpy as np # Goals in five matches goals_croatia = np.array([0,2,2,0,2]) goals_france = np.array([1,0,1,1,0]) c = np.var(goals_croatia) f = np.var(goals_france) print(c>f)
+import numpy as np # Goals in five matches goals_croatia = np.array([0,2,2,0,2]) goals_france = np.array([1,0,1,1,0]) c = np.var(goals_croatia) f = np.var(goals_france) print(c<f) # False

 What is the output of this puzzle?

-*Intermediate Level* (solution below)
+*Intermediate Level* (solution here)

-This puzzle introduces a new feature of the numpy library: the variance function.
+This puzzle introduces a new feature of the NumPy library: the variance function.
 The variance is the average squared deviation from the mean of the values in the array.